open-policy-agent/opa/docs/book/how-do-i-write-policies.md

 ```

 The `<target>`s must be references to values in the input document (or the input
-document itself).
-The `<value>`s may be Scalar Values, Variables, or Composite
-Values that do not contain References or Comprehensions.
+document itself) or data document.

 ## Default Keyword